Code

 Date: 1996 - 2004

-This is the code for the algorithm described in the CVIU (ex-CVGIP) paper "Iterative Pose Estimation using Coplanar Feature Points", available below.
+This is the code for the algorithm described in the CVIU (ex-CVGIP) paper "Iterative Pose Estimation using Coplanar Feature Points".
 It was used in particular for recovering the pose of a camera taking pictures of the Mall from the top of the Washington Monument, using a map of Washington, DC as a planar model, as described in that paper.

 Download POSIT C code for coplanar points (zipped package, 15 KB).